bemusementpark/RxScuttle/README.md

 .takeUntil(pauses(this))
 ```

+## Other Events

-...and if you want to listen to other events (create, start and resume) then grab an `RxScuttle` yourself via:
+If you want to listen to other events (create, start and resume) then grab an `RxScuttle` yourself via:

 ```
 RxScuttle scuttle = RxScuttle.with(activity);
 scuttle.events(Event.CREATE);
 ```

+If you want more then use [RxBinding](https://github.com/JakeWharton/RxBinding)

+### Inspiration

+Inspired by [RxLifecycle](https://github.com/trello/RxLifecycle), the high method count, and [this issue](https://github.com/trello/RxLifecycle/issues/93).